Yushe/HAC/README.md

 - Lenny (STEAM\_0:0:30422103, STEAM\_0:1:68284745) -- For stealing HAC's clientside files, giving skids code, posting stuff he shouldn't, and trying to prove his pack of cheat scripts aren't cheats.

-- Leystryku (see hac\_nosend.lua) -- For stealing HAC's clientside files and selling an AC that was largely based on methods from HAC.
+- Leystryku (see hac\_nosend.lua) -- For writing a file stealer, writing C++ hacks, giving hacks to tyler, profiting from the cheating problem.

+- nerve (STEAM\_0:1:76354629, STEAM\_0:0:4268975, STEAM\_0:0:12356551, and probably more) -- Skidding a file stealer from oubhack.

 - And above all, to Garry -- For constantly breaking things, changing stuff without telling people, not documenting all changes in his "updates", not listening to improvements/bug fixes/complaints or even fucking common sense, having zero care for anyone in the anti-cheating community, and for writing the best sandbox game of all time.